How to hack WordPress

 Hosting matters for more than just search engine optimization, but also for security.
 When you’re looking for a good host, don’t simply settle for the cheapest, look for the one that can offer you great service and quality hosting in addition to excellent security.
-I recommend WP Engine for hosting to all my clients in a large part because I have faith in their security.
+I recommend WP Engine and Bluehost for hosting to all my clients in a large part because I have faith in their security.
+Update everything, always.

 Hack WordPress with Phishing attacks

 It should go without saying that a WordPress website (either on .com or a self hosted) will never ask you to email your login credentials, or reply to a message with those details … but I’m going to say it anyways.